laurelherting/lmh-headspace/AWS/security.md

 * use to locate unncessary permissions

 ### AWS Config
-* generates historical configuration change records
+* Generates historical configuration change records
-  * used for auditing
+  * Used for auditing

 ### Server-Side Encryption
 * with auditing features: